trinsiclabs/divvy/README.md

 $ ./bootstrap.sh
 ```

-This installs the required docker images and Fabric binaries.
+You should now have the required docker images and Fabric binaries installed.

 ### Prepare the chaincode